THE FIRES OF POMPEII

 He was looking back at the doorway, tears in his eyes.
 "I dunno," he shook his head, turning back to Rose.
 "She fell ill every time she consumed the vapours.
 I had not thought," he turned back to the doorway, Rose noticing tears flicking from his cheeks as he turned.
 "Blasted mother!" he grated.
 "She knew!
 Why didn't she stop it?
 Is her induction into the Sibylline Sisterhood so important?"

 Rose shook her head, reaffirming her grip on Quintus' shoulders.
 He was losing it.
-"But the vapours.
+"Ok, the vapours.
 What are they?"

 Quintus turned back to regard Rose sadly, looking younger than before.